Gustavo Fara

-Gustavo Fara (18 September 1859 - 24 February 1936) was an Italian general and politician.
+Gustavo Fara (18 September 1859 – 24 February 1936) was an Italian general and politician.

 Biography

-Early Years
+Early years

-Gustavo Fara was born in Orta San Giulio on 18 September 1859, he was the son of Carlo Fara and Antonietta Bedone.
+Fara was born in Orta San Giulio on 18 September 1859; he was the son of Carlo Fara and Antonietta Bedone.
 As a young man, determined to undertake a military career, he attended the Military Academy of Modena from which he left in July 1879 with the rank of second lieutenant, being assigned to the 8th Bersaglieri Regiment with which he remained throughout his career.
 In 1881 he was promoted to lieutenant and then returned to the Modena academy in 1883 with the aim of teaching military history and art.

 Reached the rank of captain in April 1888, Fara asked to be assigned as a volunteer for the Italian colonies in Africa and in October of that same year he left for Eritrea, where in January of the following year he was assigned as commander of the 3rd company of the Askari which was participating in the march on Asmara.

 He fought in Agordat in 1890, which earned him the knight's cross of the Military Order of Savoy.
 In the action, Fara managed to surprise the enemies who were advancing towards the sea and threatened to occupy the Eritrean colony commanded by General Orero: the Fara sent two companies of Ascari to reinforce the ranks of Major Cortese with whom he headed to the attack by Dega, blocking the enemies at the Damatai gorge, precisely near Agordat where the clash took place where it was also possible to recover the loot looted in Beni Amer and free several prisoners.